MercersKitchen/Algorithms/README.md

 Ideas to Include for Searching and Sorting (Using Playing Cards)
 - Counting times to touch cards (data set), introduction to Big O

 ---

+# To Include

+Code for:

+Enrichments
+- how to take sensor data & visual data and automate programs
+- how to own your own data

+Review Previous Algorithms in Pong (CS10 Algorithms)
+- Write these into an example Calculator interacting in a keyboard

+---